mcooper7649/EJS/readme.md

 3. Lets create a list on our list.ejs page that loops through our newItemsList.
 Don't forget to wrap your javascript in EJS.

+### Scope
+---

+What is Scope?
+    - Scope is the range in which a variable can be accessed.
+    - You cannot access variable outside the scope in which they were created.
+    - Creating Variables outside a function makes it accessible globally.

+Differences between the types of variables and how their scope can be accessed.

+-Variable inside a function are local variables.
+-Variables outside a function are global variables.
+-Variables in an if/else/for/do/while: var is global let/const is local

+This is why we try to avoid using var, and use let or const instead.